January 2015 – News Break: Old forest may derail Sunapee expansion

 Commissioner Jeffrey Rose, Department of Resources and Economic Development: Jeffrey.Rose@dred.nh.gov

 Commissioner Rose said he will issue a draft response on the Mount Sunapee master plan “in time for the Mount Sunapee Resort to prepare its Annual Operating Plan for 2015-2016, which is due to DRED by May 15, 2015.”
 That draft response will be posted on the State website.
-The commissioner will seek public comment on his draft response.
+The commissioner said he will seek public comment on his draft response.

 Okemo’s 2014 Proposed Master Development Plan